dmbarbour/awelon/README.md

 These patterns are discussed in other sections.

 Due to its idempotence, RDP has difficulty expressing exclusivity without linearity.
 Two RDP behaviors each asking for the OOP equivalent of a `new Dog()` would necessarily receive the same dog.
 The two subprograms could distinguish their dogs - one asking for `new Dog("fido")` and the other asking for `new Dog("spot")`.
 But that doesn't guarantee exclusivity.
-Linear elements address this problem: we can ask for a `new(linearValue) Dog()`, and guarantee that our new dog is unique - and, consequently, that we initially have exclusive control over its state.
+Linear elements address this problem: we can ask for a `new(uniqueSource) Dog()`, and guarantee that our new dog is unique - and, consequently, that we initially have exclusive control over its state.

 A feature valuable for live programming, debugging, and orthogonal persistence is that state will be stable across restarts and changes in code.
 In Awelon, developers must use the aforementioned techniques together, i.e. using "fido" vs. "spot" to stabilize the relationship between external storage and the code.
 This is achieved by 'forking' a linear source with static values, assigning different subprograms to different subtrees in a stable manner.
 The AVM enforces this for most primitive linear operations.

-Linear values cannot be created in RDP.
-But they can be divided, potentially to an arbitrary degree.
+Most linear computations in Awelon are static.
+Static blocks can be wrapped to become linear static blocks, enforcing that they be used exactly once.

+*NOTE:* RDP behaviors cannot output unique values unless a uniqueness source is also an input.
+Unique sources are necessarily linear.
+RDP behaviors can, however, output non-unique linear values, which simply model 'must use' contracts within the source code.

 ### Capabilities